ptlis/shell-command/README.md

 #### Set Poll Timeout

-Set how long to wait (in milliseconds) between polling the status of processes.
-Defaults to 1000 (1 second).
+Set how long to wait (in microseconds) between polling the status of processes.
+Defaults to 1,000,000 (1 second).

 ```php
     $builder